 The town got its fame thanks to well-known sights in its vicinity.
 The first one is the Postojna cave, a massive cave system known for its beauties.
 You can ride a train into the caves and admire the stunning nature’s creation.

 The other sight is Predjama castle – a castle, built into a sheer rock face.
 Though not as famous as the cave, it is still must-see, if you’re in the area.
+You can find more information about the castle and the cave, such as entry fees and opening times on their website.

 Besides the two major places of interest, Postojna is a great starting point to visit the Karst region.
+It is a quaint and peaceful part of Slovenia, filled with villages, vineyards and blessed with scenic landscapes.

 Slovenia’s most well-known destination, famous for its lake with an island in the middle.
 A castle on the hill next to the lake overlooks the town, making the location even more scenic.
 Bled itself is a lovely lakeside town with loads of shops and restaurants, where you can buy souvenirs and taste local food.